nickieburns/Linkedin_Web_Scraper/README.md

-This code is a scaled down version of the tutorial found at the link below. https://medium.com/analytics-vidhya/web-scraping-with-scrapy-and-selenium-6dd4f3fbcd15
+This code is a scaled down version of the tutorial found at this link: https://medium.com/analytics-vidhya/web-scraping-with-scrapy-and-selenium-6dd4f3fbcd15

 INPUT: CSV with two fields -- (1) name and (2) linkedin profile URL